 You'll need to sign a discharge document to confirm the settlement.
 By signing the discharge, you acknowledge you have no further entitlement to any monies from WorkCover or the employer for the work-related injuries.
 Your solicitor will explain the details of the discharge to you before they sign it.

 We are required by law to deduct any amounts (also known as refunds) that are owed to the following organisations:

 WorkCover must obtain these notices confirming the amounts owing—even if we are sure there'll be no refund owing.
 Your solicitor may also obtain these notices.

 We also deduct any outstanding monies owed to WorkCover due to overpayments made during any previous statutory claims, such as overpayment of wages or reimbursement of medical expenses.

 Once we receive the notices, we deduct any amounts from the settlement total and forward refund monies direct to the relevant organisations.

 We then forward the balance as a settlement payment to the solicitors' trust account.

-The entitlement to claim back additional costs depends on the work-related impairment (WRI) as assessed by WorkCover.
+The entitlement to claim back additional costs depends on the degree of permanent impairment (DPI) as assessed by WorkCover.
 The amount that can be claimed is determined by legislation.
 Anything above the specified amount will need to be paid by the worker to their solicitor.
 This amount will be included in the settlement payment to the worker's solicitors.